underwoodbrady/pocketbase-svelte-demo/README.md

 npm run dev -- --open
 ```

-In a separate terminal run
+To start the database, in a separate terminal run

 ```bash
 ./pocketbase serve